Welcome to 4 Rosen’s blog – this is where you’ll find news about what we’re doing in class.

 Hello!

-A busy week for Year 4 Rosen; we’ve crammed a lot into the last five days.
+A busy week for Year 4 Rosen; we’ve crammed a lot into the last week.!

 During Maths, my group started to work on the Year 4 learning for the unit on Number and Place Value.
 As part of doing this, we identified place value up to the thousands, sequenced numbers according to their value, partitioned numbers and worked with thousands.